emintz/ArduinoLib/RTOSAid/README.md

    preferred inter-task communication mechanism.

-The only cost is storage, the memory required to store messages for later processing, and the possibility of queue overflow should the queue run out of storage.
+The only cost is storage, the memory required to store messages for later processing, and managing queue overflow should the queue run out of storage.

 :arrow_forward: **Note**: as stated above, queues are the preferred